-AVID is currently offered in 44 sites in the School District of Palm Beach County.
-Each site has a coordinator who is responsible for recruitment and implementation of AVID.
-See the following list for participating schools and contacts.
-(AVID School Sites)
+AVID is currently offered in 56 sites in the School District of Palm Beach County.
+Each site has a coordinator who is responsible for recruitment and implementation of AVID or the AVID Elective.

-English Learner College Readiness (ELCR) was developed to more fully address the needs of English language learners (ELLs) throughout the AVID System.
-This program is intended to accelerate academic language acquisition and increase students’ access to the 9th grade AVID Elective and college preparatory courses.
+English Learner College Readiness (ELCR) was developed to fully address the needs of English Language Learners (ELLs) throughout the AVID System.
+This program is intended to accelerate academic language acquisition and increase students’ access into the AVID Elective and college preparatory courses.

 The AVID Student

 AVID targets students in the academic middle who have the desire to go to college and the willingness to work hard.
 Potential AVID students must choose to participate and demonstrate this choice by completing and application and interview process.
 If selected, AVID students enroll in rigorous classes and in the AVID Elective class, where they receive academic supports.
 In addition, the AVID student must demonstrate good behavior and attendance.